apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

 ### Specifying a Channel Map

 When constructing the ImecDataset, you can specify a channel map.
-If you don't specify one, the default will be returned by `npxutils.Utils.getDefaultChannelMapFile()`, which in turn will look for the file pointed to by the environment variables `'NEUROPIXEL_MAP_FILE'` or `'NPIX_MAP_FILE'`.
+If you don't specify one, the default will be returned by `npxutils.util.getDefaultChannelMapFile()`, which in turn will look for the file pointed to by the environment variables `'NEUROPIXEL_MAP_FILE'` or `'NPIX_MAP_FILE'`.
 You can set these using Matlab's `setenv` function.

 These .mat files are expected to be in the same format as found on the [neuropixels repo](https://github.com/cortex-lab/neuropixels).
 For the phase 3A probe with 384 channels, the file `neuropixPhase3A_kilosortChanMap.mat` contains: